Hitchcock Nature Center

 - Saturday: 9:00 a.m. to 5:00 p.m.

-Please note: Trails are not open to bikes, horses, or ATVs—though you may encounter staff on an ATV or tractor from time to time!
+Please note: Trails are NOT open to bikes, horses, or ATVs.

-Trail maps can be found at Fox Run Ridge, Badger Ridge, Boand Hohneke trailheads or at the Loess Hills Lodge during gallery hours.
+Trail maps can be found at Fox Run Ridge, Badger Ridge, Iowa West Foundation Equal Access Nature Trail/Boardwalk and Hohneke Trailheads or at the Loess Hills Lodge.

 What to bring: Water, tall socks, close-toed shoes or boots, a hat, sunglasses, sunscreen, and insect repellent during the summer months.